secondary-smiles/communication-application/Specs.md

 These are messages that add context to messages if required.

 Context messages are things like edits to an existing message, or a notice to the client to delete a message.

+**Note: Context messages can also be used for things like terminating the socket connection.**

 ### Visible-user Messages